Cknakano/Cknakano.github.io/projects/springtime-ride.md

 setEffect(1, VOLUME, GAIN, -5, pointB, -20, pointC)
 setEffect(1, VOLUME, GAIN, -20, pointC, 6, pointD)
 ```
+The hardest part of this project was making the different points to control the effects and volume.
+Also connecting the different bits of sounds so that the song does not cut off or transition weirdly was also difficult.
+However, many people enjoyed the sounds and it was great to see the different things you could do with Python.

 Source: <a href = "https://github.com/Cknakano/Springtime-Ride-Song"><i class="large github icon"></i>Cknakano/Springtime-Ride-Song</a>.